 In verses 3:14-20, Zephaniah tells the remnant of Israel who survived the judgment that they should rejoice. a mighty one to save you "he is mighty and will save you."
 Yahweh is spoken of as a mighty warrior.
-Alternate translation: "he is a mighty warrior and will give you victory" (See: Metaphor) He will celebrate over you with joy ... he will be glad over you with a shout for These two phrases mean the same thing and are repeated to emphasize Yahweh's joy that the remnant is restored to him.
-(See: Parallelism) he will be silent over you in his love This could mean: (1) "he will quiet you by his love for you" or (2) "he will renew you because he loves you."
-ULT 17 Yahweh your God is among you, a mighty one to save you.
-He will rejoice over you with gladness; he will quiet you in his love; he will exult over you with loud singing. no longer bear any shame for it Here shame is spoken of as if it was a heavy thing that a person had to carry.
-Alternate translation: "no longer be ashamed because of it" (See: Metaphor) ULT 18 The sorrows for the appointed feasts I will remove from you; they are a burden and a reproach to you. ^[2] General Information:
+Alternate translation: "he is a mighty warrior and will give you victory" (See: Metaphor (p.95)) (See: Metaphor (p.95)) He will celebrate over you with joy & he will be glad over you with a shout for joy These two phrases mean the same thing and are repeated to emphasize Yahweh's joy that the remnant is restored to him.
+(See: Parallelism (p.103)) (See: Parallelism (p.103)) he will be silent over you in his love This could mean: (1) "he will quiet you by his love for you" or (2) "he will renew you because he loves you." no longer bear any shame for it Here shame is spoken of as if it was a heavy thing that a person had to carry.
+Alternate translation: "no longer be ashamed because of it" (See: Metaphor (p.95)) (See: Metaphor (p.95)) General Information:

 In verses 3:19-20, Yahweh speaks directly to the remnant of Israel who survived the judgment and tells them that they should rejoice.
 Behold This tells the reader to pay special attention to what follows.
-Alternate translation: "Look" or "Pay attention" ULT 19 Behold, I am about to deal with all your oppressors.
-At that time, I will rescue the lame and gather up the outcast.
-I will change their shame into praise and renown in all the earth.
-I am about to deal with all your oppressors It is understood that "deal with" means to punish the oppressors.
+Alternate translation: "Look" or "Pay attention" I am about to deal with all your oppressors It is understood that "deal with" means to punish the oppressors.
 This can be stated explicitly.
-Alternate translation: "I will severely punish all those who oppressed you" (See: Assumed Knowledge and Implicit Information) I will rescue the lame and gather up the outcast Here the Israelites who suffered in exile are spoken of as if they were lame and outcast sheep.
+Alternate translation: "I will severely punish all those who oppressed you" (See: Assumed Knowledge and Implicit Information (p.70)) (See: Assumed Knowledge and Implicit Information (p.70)) I will rescue the lame and gather up the outcast Here the Israelites who suffered in exile are spoken of as if they were lame and outcast sheep.
 This can be stated as a simile.
-Alternate translation: "I will rescue and bring together the remnant of Israel who are like lame and outcast sheep" (See: Metaphor and Simile) the lame This refers to people or animals that cannot walk.
+Alternate translation: "I will rescue and bring together the remnant of Israel who are like lame and outcast sheep" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-simile]]) (See: Metaphor (p.95)) the lame This refers to people or animals that cannot walk.

 I will make them as praise The full thought here is, "I will make them to be objects of praise," that is, "I will make them to be praised by others."
-(See: Simile) I will change their shame into renown The abstract nouns "shame" and "renown" can be stated as actions.
-Alternate translation: "I will cause them to no longer be ashamed, but for people to respect them" (See: Abstract Nouns) At that time I will lead you; at that time I will gather you together These two lines mean basically the same thing and imply that Yahweh will bring the exiled people back to their homeland.
-Alternate translation: "At that time I will gather you together and lead you home" (See: Parallelism) ULT 20 At that time I will bring you in; at that time I will gather you together.
-I will make you renowned and praised among all the peoples of the earth, when I restore your fortunes before your eyes," says Yahweh.
+(See: Simile (p.106)) (See: Simile (p.106)) I will change their shame into renown The abstract nouns "shame" and "renown" can be stated as actions.
+Alternate translation: "I will cause them to no longer be ashamed, but for people to respect them" (See: Abstract Nouns (p.65)) (See: Abstract Nouns (p.65)) At that time I will lead you; at that time I will gather you together These two lines mean basically the same thing and imply that Yahweh will bring the exiled people back to their homeland.
+Alternate translation: "At that time I will gather you together and lead you home" (See: Parallelism (p.
+103)) (See: Parallelism (p.103))